Approved Vaccine List Updated 5/06/2025 (pdf)

 Updates on vaccines, available in 24 languages.

-No. This program provides vaccines for children from birth until 19 years of age.
+Yes.
+This program provides vaccines for all individuals from birth through age 64.

 Yes.
 Eligibility status screening is still a federal/state requirement for every visit and has not changed.

 Yes.
-This vaccine is one of the types of flu vaccine that will be available through the Universal Childhood Vaccine Program.
+This vaccine is one of the types of flu vaccine that will be available through the Universal Immunization Program.

 Yes.
 The vaccine administration fee is not affected by this legislation.